 Students must be formally admitted to the creative writing program in order to write a creative thesis.
-Admission to the program means that faculty will commit to working with the student for two academic years as s/he completes a thesis.
-Work beyond that period of time is at the pleasure of the faculty member.
+Admission to the program means that faculty will commit to working with the student for two academic years as they complete a thesis.